judgegodwins/the-drone/README.md

   "image": "your image form data file"
 }
 ```
-code in the body is optional because it'll automatically be generated
+code in the body is optional because it can be automatically generated

 GET /drone/get-loads?serialNumber=serialNumberOfDrone